-Exciting summer signing Jude Bellingham and goalscoring sensation Youssoufa Moukoko have grabbed most of the headlines lately, but Ansgar Knauff is another teenager hoping to make his mark with Borussia Dortmund’s first team this season.
+Exciting summer signing Jude Bellingham and goalscoring sensation Youssoufa Moukoko have grabbed most of the headlines lately, but Ansgar Knauff is another teenager making his mark with Borussia Dortmund’s first team this season.

-bundesliga.com tells you all you need to know about an 18-year-old who was promoted to the senior squad along with Moukoko ahead of the 2020/21 campaign…
+bundesliga.com tells you all you need to know about a 19-year-old who was promoted to the senior squad along with Moukoko ahead of the 2020/21 campaign…

 Position: Right winger/Right wing-back